alexnm/house-moldovan-blog/src/posts/itineraries/israel-jordan.md

   <figcaption>The Hall of Names with all the victims of the Holocaust.</figcaption>
 </figure>

-The entire area is built not only as a museum, but also as a educational center and memorial.
+The entire area is built not only as a museum, but also as an educational center and memorial.
 It tells the complete story of the jewish communities during the horrors of the Second World War in Europe.

 ## Day 7: Eilat